-Spontaneous order theories spring from an observation that the vital underpinnings of human social life include large-scale patterns of interaction and coordinating structures which seem to emerge without - and indeed, beyond the capacity of - any intelligent designer or designers to construct or manipulate to particular ends.
+Libertarian critiques of government economic planning, and emphasis on free exchange as a space for individual creativity and social experimentation, have inspired the development of conceptions of "spontaneous order" as a core element of libertarian social theories.
+Theories of spontaneous order spring from an observation that the vital underpinnings of human social life include large-scale patterns of interaction and coordinating structures which seem to emerge without - and indeed, beyond the capacity of - any intelligent designer or designers to construct or manipulate to particular ends.
 Hayek writes in "Kinds of Order in Society" (1964) that these "spontaneous orders," unlike orders that result from conscious organization according to a preconceived plan, are "orders of another kind which have not been designed by men [sic] but have resulted from the action of individuals without their intending to create such an order;" (¶ 7) he later characterizes spontaneous order as a "polycentric order" (¶ 9) in which, rather than "creating a concrete preconceived order by putting each individual on a task assigned by authority," the interconnected but spontaneous actions of individuals produce an emergent order, without putting any one person or committee of people in charge, as "an adaptation to a multitude of circumstances which are known only to the individual members but not as a totality to any one of them."

-Examples of spontaneous social orders are familiar and ever-multiplying both in economics and in libertarian social theory: the adjustment of market prices to relative scarcities under conditions of free exchange, the convergence on common media of exchange in barter economies, the emergence and maintenance of early networks of paths and roads prior to large-scale militaristic road-building.9 Although closely associated with free-market economics, there is no conceptual reason why the employment of spontaneous order concepts need be limited to narrowly economic topics: 10
+Examples of spontaneous social orders are familiar and ever-multiplying both in economics and in libertarian social theory: common examples include the adjustment of market price signals to relative scarcities under conditions of free exchange, and the convergence on common media of exchange in barter economies.
+Similarly, spontaneous order can be seen at work in the original development of the amber roads and other early overland routes in Europe.
+This extensive network of heavily-trafficked and economically vital roads, which crossed the breadth of Europe before recorded history, were never laid out along a pre-planned grid, or engineered or maintained by any one road builder.
+What happened is